drawidsw/pewlett-hackard-analysis/README.md

 ## Primary and Foreign Keys for Each Table

 A primary key for a table uniquely identifies a row.
 There can never be two rows with the same primary key.
 A foreign key establishes a link between a value of a table to another table's value.
-This provides **referential integrity** in the whole system (for example, deleting or updating an employee's ID in the *employees* table would guarantee the same operation is performed in all tables linking back to the *employees* table, leaving the system in a *consistent state*).
+This provides **referential integrity** to the whole system (for example, deleting or updating an employee's ID in the *employees* table would guarantee the same operation is performed in all tables linking back to the *employees* table, leaving the system in a *consistent state*).

 The following table describes primary keys of all tables.